rfuehricht/typo3-recordmodules/README.md

 `title` is optional.
 Default is the title of the table as specified in TCA.
 Use a string or a LLL reference.

 `icon` and `iconIdentifier` are optional.
 Default is the icon as specified in TCA.

+### Via configuration records

+On root level you can create configuration records for each desired backend module.

+The settings are nearly the same as the settings in TCA.